kedicesur/JSBitArray/README.md

 Written by [Redu](https://stackoverflow.com/users/4543207/redu), with contributions by [Atriace](https://stackoverflow.com/users/923972/atriace) due to the question of ["How do I create a bit array in JavaScript"](https://stackoverflow.com/questions/6972717/how-do-i-create-bit-array-in-javascript/73993403#answer-73993403).

-The `BitArray` class, starting with version 2.0, is implemented in JavaScript and built using [AssemblyScript](https://www.assemblyscript.org/).
-It utilizes bit masks to access the bits stored in groups of 8 bytes, known as `<u64>`, within an `ArrayBufferView` structure.
+The `BitArray` class, starting with version 2.0, is implemented in TypeScript and built using [AssemblyScript](https://www.assemblyscript.org/).
+However it's JS compiled version is also available for the web.

+BitArray utilizes bit masks to access the bits stored in groups of 8 bytes, known as `<u64>`, within an `ArrayBufferView` structure.
 In addition, this class offers convenient standard boolean operations, as described on [Wikipedia](https://en.wikipedia.org/wiki/Bit_array#Basic_operations).

 ### **Benefits of BitArray**

-- `BitArray` is developed with a focus on performance, and thanks to AssemblyScript, it's very fast.
+- `BitArray` is developed with a focus on performance, and thanks to AssemblyScript WASM, it's very fast.
 See the [benchmarks](#benchmarks) below for more information.

-- `BitArray` has a much smaller memory footprint than other types of arrays that hold the same number of binary elements.
+- `BitArray` has a much smaller memory footprint compared to other types of arrays that hold the same number of boolean elements.

 ### **Constructor:** *BitArray(length)*